rust-lang/api-guidelines/errors/signaling.md

 ### For preventable errors, prefer `Result`.

-Preventable errors present API designers with a choice:
+For preventable errors, API designers have to make a choice:
 * Permit erroneous input, return `Result`, and use the `Err` variant to inform the client of the error.
 * Treat erroneous input as a _contract violation_ (i.e., assertion failure) and `fail!`.